shubhomoydas/ad_examples/README.md

 We generate the rules by both techniques (*CD* and *BR*) at regular points in the feedback cycle and compute the F1 score on the entire dataset (top left plot below).
 These results were averaged over 10 independent runs. *CD* and *BR* are generally competitive.
 A decomposition of the F1 score shows that *CD* usually has a lower precision, but higher recall than *BR*.
 The bottom row shows that *CD* usually selects **simpler** rules (i.e., smaller length) than *BR* in order to describe the anomalies.
 The grey curve (bottom row middle, labeled 'Candidate Rules') is the total number of rules available in a feedback cycle.
 Both *CD* and *BR* use the same set of candidate rules.
 A slightly smaller subset of the candidate rules were selected by *BR* than *CD* to explain most anomalies.

 **Important:** The results have been presented here only for the *toy2* dataset because we have used this as the running example.
-The results differ by the dataset, but the general patterns pointed out above seem to hold on the real-world datasets [as shown here](documentation/rules).
+The results differ by the dataset, but the general patterns pointed out above seem to hold on the real-world datasets as shown in the document [all-rule_analysis.pdf](documentation/rules/all-rule_analysis.pdf).

 In order to generate the plots below, first set `RULES_IND=1` and `RULE_OUTPUT_INTERVAL="--rule_output_interval=5"` in `aad.sh`, and then execute the following commands: